nkmongit/lwc-scratch/README.md

 2. To expose a public method, decorate it with @api.
 Public methods are part of a component's API.

    - To comminicate down the containment hierarchy, owner and parent components can call JavaScript methods on child components.

+#### @track

+- If a field's value changes, and the field is used in a template or in a getter of aproperty that's used in a template, the component re-renders and displays the new value.
+- When a field is decorated with @track, LWC tracks changes to the internal values of:
+  - Plain objects created with {}
+  - Arrays created with []